How to Calculate the Cost of Goods Manufactured (COGM)?

-Knowing your Cost of Goods Manufactured is a good way of getting an overview of production costs and how they relate to the bottom line.
-Calculating COGM allows management to identify cash drains, adjust prices, and track the development of the business.
+Knowing your cost of goods manufactured is vital for a good overview of production costs and how they relate to the bottom line.
+COGM also allows management to identify cash drains, adjust prices, and track the development of the business.

 You can also listen to this article: